 Refrigerant and cooling pipes would sometimes create a hissing sound when there is a gas leakage through the thermostatic expansion valve.
 As gas escapes through narrow openings in the aircon coolant pipe, it creates a hissing or gurgling sound.
 While air conditioner sounds may indicate a number of issues, a refrigerant gas leak is one of them.

 If you hear a hissing sound coming from your air conditioner, the best thing to do is to turn the appliance off.
 Check your air conditioning unit for any signs of a gas leak, such as a sweet smell, leaking pipes, and other issues.
-Contact a Luce Aircon HVAC technician immediately.
+Contact aircon service company immediately.

 Sign #4 Air Conditioner Smells Sweet